joshkitt/cloud-certification/aws/aws-csaa.md

 - NFSv4.1 protocol
 - Block store that can be shared across instances
 - Attached to instances as a filesystem
-- (content management, web serving, data sharing, wordpress)
+- Use-case for content management, web serving, data sharing, wordpress
 - Linux AMI, Not Windows
-- EFS file sync to sync from on-premise file system to EFS
+- EFS file sync - to sync from on-premise file system to EFS

 ### Storage Gateway
 - File gateway
-    - NFS type mount
+    - NFS mount
     - Backed by S3
     - NFS or SMB
     - Cache - most recently used data is cached in the file gateway